anggito90/-PRPL-Login-Sign-up-with-PHP-and-MySQL/README.md

-# Login and Signup with PHP and MySQL
+# PRPL MID EXAM
-Login and Signup Page using PHP and MySQL database to store the information
+##Login and Signup Page using PHP and MySQL database to store the information
+###Analysist and explanation of the code provided inside the code